momuno/azure-sdk-for-c/sdk/samples/iot/README.md

 - *Executable:* `paho_iot_hub_twin_cbor_sample`

   This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_hub_twin_cbor_sample.c) is the same as the `paho_iot_hub_twin_sample` above, with the exception that the device uses CBOR encoding and decoding for the Twin Document instead of JSON.
 The service side still uses JSON.
-To run this sample, the MIT licensed [intel/tinycbor](https://github.com/intel/tinycbor) library must be installed.
+To run this sample, Intel's MIT licensed [TinyCBOR](https://github.com/intel/tinycbor) library must be installed.
 Please see the [prerequisites](#prerequisites) section for instructions.

 ### IoT Hub Plug and Play Sample